miyako/4d-topic-enable-data-change-tracking/README.md

 in the runtime explorer.

-in the context of REST access to the server, the number of used licenses do not necessarily correspond to the number of user sessions
+in the context of REST access to the server, the number of used licenses

 ```4d
 Process activity.sessions.query("type == :1"; "rest").extract("systemUserName"; "name"; "IPAddress"; "address"; "ID"; "session")
 ```

+do not necessarily correspond to the number of user sessions.

 see [discuss.4d.com](https://discuss.4d.com/t/ann-4dmethod-meeting-today-enable-data-change-tracking-keisuke-miyako/33917/4) for more on this topic.